Gamma17/machine_learning/README.md

 # Simple _k_-means
-An implementation of the simple _k_-means clustering algorithm in Python.
+An implementation of the simple _k_-means clustering algorithm in Python, with a couple of tools for converting [Weka] (http://www.cs.waikato.ac.nz/ml/weka/index.html "Weka") ARFF files to Python modules.

 Since Python is a dynamic language, I decided to represent the data directly in a Python module.
 An example is the module mlearn.data.iris_numeric.